newhoa/victory-gtk-theme/README.md

 Border variants (Medium, Medium Dark, and Dark) are made for Gtk2 and Openbox only as of the 16.04 release.
 Each variant theme includes:

 * A slightly modified Gtk2 theme from the original to match the window theme
+* Gtk3.18 theme from the original so buttons and stuff work, but prob will not match the variant Gtk2 theme
 * Openbox window themes

 <a name="install"></a>